Melanie584/HelloWorld/README.md

 This is a basic Hello World program.
 I created this to demonstarte the use of Visual Studio Code, GitHub, and Python integrated together.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

-Watch a demo of my software here: [Software Demo Video](https://youtu.be/BSsvqarnMbQ)
+Watch a demo on youtube of my software here: [Software Demo Video](https://youtu.be/BSsvqarnMbQ)

 # Development Environment